Psy.D. in Clinical Psychology

 Enroll TodayApply Now

-See Academic Program Information.
+For important information about the educational debt, earnings, and completion rates of students who attend this program please visit the Gainful Employment page.
 Pacifica Graduate Institute’s Psy.D. and Ph.D. programs are accredited by the Western Association of School and Colleges (WASC) and the Department of Education to offer financial aid.
 Pacifica’s doctoral programs in Clinical Psychology are not accredited by the American Psychological Association.